smithgeoffrey/go-coop/docs/OO.md

     i2 = &t1   // works
     i2.method1(arg1)

 You can call pointer-receiver methods on things (i) that are already a pointer or (ii) whose address can be determined.
-Yet the Interface Rule says the concrete value of an interface is not addressable, so we are limited to assigning the &t1, meaning only option (i) is available.
+Yet the Interface Rule says the concrete value of an interface is not addressable, so we are limited to assigning the &t1, meaning only option (i) is available because the interface was implemented using a pointer-recevier.
+Compare to the former case where the implementation was a value-receiver, in which case the addressibility is possible, hence both options are available.

 ### References